CCBDA-UPC/Assignments-2025/Lab06.md

 Add all the web application files to your repository and comment what you think is relevant in your session's *README.md*.

 > [!caution]
-> Once you close your Learner Lab session, some services continue alive.
+> Once you close your Learner Lab session, some services continue executing and affecting your budget.
 > The aprox. cost for AWS RDS is 50 cents per day.
-> Consider how that affects your budget and check [AWS Billing and Cost Management ](https://us-east-1.console.aws.amazon.com/costmanagement) to know more details on your expenditure.
+> Check [AWS Billing and Cost Management ](https://us-east-1.console.aws.amazon.com/costmanagement) to know more details on your expenditure.